mathias-baumann-sociomantic/graphitus/README.md

 }
 ```

 This will add parameter named ```campaign``` with default value "114".
-Input will be checked agains regular expression, defined in "regexp".
-All fields are mandatory.
+If a "regexp" is defined, input will be validated against this regular expression.

 Naming and grouping techniques
 ------------------------------